 - 1. The candidate is responsible for initiating and carrying out the application for promotion and/or tenure.
 The candidate's Chair or Dean may encourage Faculty members to apply for promotion and/or tenure at the appropriate time. - 2.
 If a candidate received years of credit toward rank and/or tenure at the time of hiring, verification of this credit must be provided to the Promotion and Tenure Committee by the candidate's Dean and/or the Provost.
 The Dean or Provost shall use the appropriate form.
 The form is to be sent directly to the Provost's Administrative Assistant; it is not counted as one of the letters of support.
 Any modifications to the tenure timeline are to be addressed per the Handbook. - 3.
 Candidates in joint teaching/non-teaching positions (including appointments in whole or in part in different units) must include clear statements from both of their immediate superiors in the assigned unit(s) and themselves identifying the division of responsibilities within their positions. - 4.
 The document should be written in the first person. - 5.
 A list of department-specific criteria for Teaching, Scholarship, and Service should be obtained and included in the Introductory section of the Dossier. - 6.
-Dossiers must be limited to no more than three (3) binders, which must hold all materials submitted. - 7.
-Dossiers are to be submitted to the Provost's Office. - 8.
+If granted a petition to submit a physical (paper) dossier, the dossier must be limited to no more than three (3) binders, which must hold all materials submitted. - 7.
+Dossiers are to be submitted via email to the Provost's Administrative Assistant Physical binders, if pre-approved, are to be submitted to the Provost's Office. - 8.
 A list of individuals who have been solicited to provide candidates' letters of support must be received in the Provost's Office prior to 4 pm on the second Friday of August.
-This list must be submitted on the "P&T Letter List Template" form, which is located in the "Promotion & Tenure Committee" tab on MyUIndy (my.uindy.edu/faculty-leadership) - 9.
-The deadline for submission of the Dossier with all checklists, forms, and letters is 4pm on the second Tuesday of September.
+This list must be submitted on the "P&T Letter List Template" form, which is located in the "Promotion & Tenure Committee" tab on MyUIndy (my.uindy.edu/Faculty-leadership) - 9.
+The deadline for submission of the Dossier with all checklists, forms, and letters is 4pm on the second Tuesday of September. - 10.
+Please note that quantity is no substitute for quality.
+A candidate's statements should offer context and reflection on the evidence of qualifications included in the Dossier.
+The Dossier should include relevant documentation for work completed by the candidate.
+It is expected that candidates for promotion to Associate Professor and Professor will present more comprehensive documentation of their activities than candidates for Instructor and Assistant Professor in all three areas of consideration (Teaching, Scholarship, and Service).